bbc/bug/docs/pages/installation/linux.md

             - bug
 ```

 Note - The environment variables in this file are something you might want to adjust when setting up docker initially - here we've provided some sensible defaults to get you going.
-Not providing environmnet variables will mean they run with a sensible default
+Not providing environment variables will mean they run with a sensible default

 ## Start BUG